inlg2025/inlg2025.github.io/sitedata/sponsor.md

 ### About INLG 2025

 INLG is a leading specialist conference for natural language generation and has been held regularly since the late 1980s.
-Organised by the Special Interest Group in Generation (SIGGEN) of the Association for Computational Linguistics (ACL), it generally attracts around 300+ attendees from universities & corporate research labs across the globe.
+Organised by the Special Interest Group in Generation (SIGGEN) of the Association for Computational Linguistics (ACL), it generally attracts attendees from universities & corporate research labs across the globe.

 ### Why Sponsor INLG 2025?